transmute-industries/transmute-framework/README.md

 ### Contributing

 Please fork and submit PRs.
 There are integration tests for truffle and javascript libraries that run in travis.
-If these fail, expect your PR to be rejected ; )

 ### References